Paige VanZant Displays Her Sculpted Midsection & Toned Physique In Latest Selfie

-Professional fighter Paige VanZant showcased her athletic figure while she wore a sports bra for her latest sizzling Instagram post, shared with her 2.7 million followers.
+Professional fighter Paige VanZant showcased her athletic figure while wearing a sports bra for the latest sizzling Instagram post that she shared with her 2.7 million followers.
 She took a mirror selfie while rocking a formfitting outfit which flaunted her curves and toned physique.

-For the snap, the 26-year-old rocked a tight, black and white Nike sports bra, which featured thin straps that fit snuggly around her sculpted shoulder muscles.
-The bra was low-cut, and exposed VanZant’s cleavage for the shot.
-She paired her top with all-black leggings, which rose just above her belly button and fit tightly around her toned legs.
-The former Dancing with the Stars competitor completed her ensemble with a pair of black and white sneakers.
+For the snap, the 26-year-old rocked a tight black Nike sports bra, which featured thin straps that fit snuggly around her sculpted shoulders.
+The bra was cut low, and exposed VanZant’s cleavage for the shot.
+She paired her top with all-black leggings, which rose just above her navel and fit tightly around her toned legs.

+The former Dancing With The Stars competitor completed her ensemble with a pair of black-and-white sneakers.

-VanZant posed with her right arm bent as her hand was placed firmly on her oblique.
-With her other hand, meanwhile, she held up her phone in front of the mirror to take the snap.
+VanZant posed with her right arm bent with her hand placed firmly on her oblique.
+With her other hand, she held up her phone in front of the mirror to take the snap.
 She pushed her hips out slightly to the left.

-The former Sports Illustrated Swimsuit model’s right leg pointed out with a slight bend in her knee as her opposite leg remained straight.
-Her bleach blond hair fell down just past her shoulders in loose waves as she smiled for the photo.
+The former Sports Illustrated model’s right leg pointed out with a slight bend in her knee, as her opposite leg remained straight.
+Her blond hair fell down just past her shoulders in loose waves as she smiled for the photo.

 VanZant posed in what appeared to be her bedroom.
 There was an unmade bed with a burnt orange comforter, various articles of clothings, and an area rug in the background of the shot.